 A visit to the Edison & Ford Winter Estates is more than just looking at inventions and historic buildings.
 It is learning firsthand how the ingenuity, creativity and hard work of Thomas Edison and Henry Ford changed American business, industry and the world.

-Choose From These Student Field Trip Options
+Student Field Trip Options

 Edison Ford Historian Tour